 - 1 pack of bean sprout

-- Mix the cooled bean sprout, Korean radish and sesame oil.
-Garnish with coriander & toasted sesame
+- Toss the bean sprout with spicy radish kimchi and sesame oil; garnish with coriander & toasted sesame